Esaslow/Docker_LifeCycle/README.md

 - Is the container still running?
 - Is the container still on my local machine?

-We will answer this second question first: `docker image ls`
+We will answer this second question first: `$ docker image ls`

 This command will return all the docker images that are on your computer.
 As you can see the hello-world image is still on your computer, but is it running?

-To check to see if your container is still running we can use the command: `docker ps` .
+To check to see if your container is still running we can use the command: `$ docker ps` .
 This command is for listing the containers and could be used with a [multitude of flags](https://docs.docker.com/engine/reference/commandline/ps/)

 When we run this command, we see that nothing shows up which implies that the container that we created has *exited* successfully.
 With that said, lets be robust and make sure that we know that the container is exited successfully.

 To do this, we will be running the same command with the `-a` flag which is a short for `--all`

-- `docker ps -a`
+- `$ docker ps -a`

 This will show you all of the containers that you have run and their current status.
 You will see that your `hello-world` successfully exited under the column *status*.